IAHispano/Applio-Docs/get-started/Alternatives.md

 6. You can [train](/get-started\training.md/) models while checking [Tensorboard](/get-started\tensorboard.md), do [inference](/get-started\inferencing.md/), or use [TTS](/get-started\tts.md/)

+ ### How to upload my dataset in Paperspace?
+ Upload your audio in .wav format using the **Dataset Maker** or click on :file_folder: and setup it manually to `Applio/assets/datasets` creating inside a folder for the program to read it.

-7. Run TensorBoard in another terminal, click on :icon-terminal: and enter the following commands:
+7. Run tensorboard in another terminal, click on :icon-terminal: and enter the following commands:
 ``` js
 cd /notebooks/Applio
 make run-tensorboard
 ```
-!!!warning Warning
+-  (If you want to retrain insert the name of your model and enter a higher number of epochs) !!!warning Warning
 Make sure to set the [batch size](https://docs.applio.org/faq/rvc/#batch-size) according to the VRAM of your chosen GPU.
 !!!